 - 1. Ensure that the system, patch, kernel and other requirements are met.
-These are listed in the Oracle Fusion Middleware Installation Guide for Web Tier in the Oracle Fusion Middleware documentation library for the platform and version you are using. - 2.
+These are listed in the Oracle Fusion Middleware Installation Guide for Oracle Web Tier in the Oracle Fusion Middleware documentation library for the platform and version you are using. - 2.
+If you plan on provisioning the Oracle HTTP Server on shared storage, ensure that the appropriate shared storage volumes are mounted on OAMADMINHOST1, as described in Section 2.4, "Shared Storage and Recommended Directory Structure." - 3.
 Oracle HTTP Server is installed on port 7777 by default.
 Ensure that ports 7777, 8889, and 4443 are not in use by any service on OAMADMINHOST by issuing these commands for the operating system you are using.
 If a port is not in use, no output is returned from the command.